natefinch/npf/docs/API.md

 }
 ```

-Refresh boolean will allow to fetch the latest stats.
+If the refresh boolean parameter is non-zero, the latest stats will be returned without caching.

 #### GET *id*/meta/tags